skeetidot/ding-darling-nwr/README.md

 The mobile-friendly layout is compatible with any desktop computer, tablet, or phone with internet access.

-View a demo of the application at https://www.youtube.com/watch?v=JK6WJg-0xEg&t=9s.
+View a demo of the application at <a href="https://www.youtube.com/watch?v=JK6WJg-0xEg" target="_blank">https://www.youtube.com/watch?v=JK6WJg-0xEg</a>.